emilyaikens/Zooalog/README.md

 2. AAU, I want to view my existing enclosures (Read)
 3. AAU, I want to manage my existing enclosures (Update and Delete)

-Of course each of these can be broken down quite a bit, but these user stories boil down to the idea that this app needs to be full CRUD.
+Of course each of these can be broken down quite a bit, but these overaching user stories boil down to the idea that this app needs to be full CRUD.

 Responsive interface